 An IRCOM module can be enabled for one USART to support IrDA 1.4 physical compliant pulse modulation and demodulation for baud rates up to 115.2kbps.

-PORTC, PORTD, and PORTE each has one USART.
-Notation of these peripherals are USARTC0, USARTD0 and USARTE0, respectively.
+PORTC has one USART.
+Notation of this peripheral is USARTC0.

 25. IRCOM - IR Communication Module